slerman12/SweepsAndPlots/README.md

 A library for managing [UnifiedML](github.com/agi-init/UnifiedML) apps on remote servers that have set up SLURM job scheduling.

 Helps with running many experiments quickly, from your local setup.
+Deploys and plots.

 ## 5 setup steps